A Framework for Robust Lossy Compression of Heavy-Tailed Sources: The Quantization Problem

 \subsection{Numerical Quantizer Design}

-To design an optimal quantizer for $X$, we employ a Lloyd-Max like algorithm where, instead of iteratively enforcing two necessary conditions of optimality, we iterate between optimizing given the representation points and optimizing given the quantization regions: \begin{itemize}[label = $\longrightarrow$] \item Step 1: We randomly initialize $\lfloor \frac{M}{2} \rfloor$ representation points on the positive axis (in addition to a point at $0$ if $M$ is odd), and their symmetric negative counterparts.
-The corresponding quantization regions are delimited by the midpoints. \item Step 2: Given the representation points, update the quantization regions according to the midpoint rule. \item Step 3: Given the quantization regions, we update the representation points $\{\hat{x}_0,\cdots,\hat{x}_{M-1}\}$ by minimizing $s_\alpha(X - \hat{X})$ such that Equation~\eqref{eq:quancons} is satisfied. \item Step 4: Repeat Steps 2 and 3 until the improvement in $s_\alpha(X - \hat{X})$ between one iteration and the next is small enough. \end{itemize}
+To design an optimal quantizer for $X$, we use a Lloyd-Max~\cite{LLoydMax} like algorithm where we iterate between optimizing given the representation points and optimizing given the quantization regions: \begin{itemize}[label = $\longrightarrow$] \item Step 1: We randomly initialize $\left\lfloor \frac{M}{2} \right\rfloor$ representation points on the positive axis (in addition to a point at $0$ if $M$ is odd), and their symmetric negative counterparts. \item Step 2: Given the representation points, update the quantization regions according to the midpoint rule. \item Step 3: Given the quantization regions, we update the representation points $\{\hat{x}_0,\cdots,\hat{x}_{M-1}\}$ by minimizing $\sa{X - \hat{X}}$ such that Equation~\eqref{eq:quancons} is satisfied. \item Step 4: Repeat Steps 2 and 3 until the improvement in $\sa{X - \hat{X}}$ between one iteration and the next is small enough. \end{itemize}

+The corresponding pseudo-code is shown in Algorithm~\ref{alg:1}.
+In our implementation, we used a built-in constrained minimization function \textproc{Minimize} (denoted \textproc{ARGMIN} in the algorithm) from Python with the \texttt{trust-constr} method.
+This function is used to return the location of the quantization points that minimize the strength of the error.
+We emphasize that convergence is guaranteed since $s_\alpha(X - \hat{X}) > 0$ decreases in each repetition of Steps 2 and 3.

-We note that Algorithm~\ref{alg:1} necessarily converges since $s_\alpha(X - \hat{X}) > 0$ decreases in each repetition of Steps 2 and 3.
-We employ Algorithm~\ref{alg:1} to design a quantizer for a centered Cauchy random variable $X \sim S(1,\gamma_X)$ with $M = 2, 3$, and $4$ quantization points and for $\gamma_X = 1, 2, \cdots, 10$.
+We use Algorithm~\ref{alg:1} to design a quantizer for a centered Cauchy random variable $X \sim S(1,\gamma_X)$ with $M = 2, 3$, and $4$ quantization points and for $\gamma_X = 1, 2, \cdots, 10$.
 As expected, the strength of the error decreases when the number of quantization points increases, and increases with $\gamma_X$ for fixed $M$ as clearly inferred form Figure~\ref{fig:RD1}.
-Furthermore, we observe that the location of the quantization points and the error strength are both linear with the scale parameter $\gamma_X$.
-Indeed, we have,